moveit/moveit.ros.org/documentation/contributing/releases/index.markdown

 # Release Process

 While the latest code is always available in source format, we also make releases available in binary formats.
-Releases are made on a periodic basis into all of the currently supported <a href="distribution">ROS distributions</a>.
+Releases are made on a periodic basis into all of the currently supported <a href="/about/distribution">ROS distributions</a>.
 The decision to make a new release is usually made during the monthly maintainer meeting.

 New features and API or ABI breaking changes can be merged at any time into the `main` branch.
 For this reason, most ROS releases will have a stable branch named after the ROS release, for instance `jazzy`.
 These release-specific branches aim to maintain API and ABI compatibility for the life of the ROS distribution.